marshjaja/marcias-react-portfolio/README.md

 6. **Contact**: A component for visitors to contact you, typically containing a form or contact information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---

+# 🚧👷‍♀️PROJECT IMPROVEMENTS:
+- ***To enhance*** the project, I aim to make various improvements. <br>
+- ***Firstly***, I plan to refine the styling to achieve a more polished and visually appealing look, integrating Bootstrap for a professional touch. <br>
+- ***Additionally***, I'll work on improving error handling to ensure a smoother user experience, with informative error messages. <br>
+- ***Lastly***, I'll prioritize cleaning up the codebase, adhering to best practices and writing cleaner, more maintainable code."

+---